 #2 is from Nigel Dodds United Kingdom who procured them from Whitaker Forest owned by UC Berkeley in Red mountain area adjacent to Kings Canyon.

 I sewed five seeds each at 1/8″ deep per germination cup.
 All seeds had been stored in the refrigerator for one year prior to planting.
 Seeds from suppliers #1 and 3# were pre-soaked 24 hours prior to planting.
 After a good watering, the seed cups were placed on top of an electric germination warming pad for the winter.
-I will water periodically just as the soil dries out being careful not to over water.
-Sequoia seeds are notoriously difficult to germinate.
-In the best of conditions 25% germination rate is the most that can be expected and more often much lower rates are the usual.
-Germination may not take place for many months.
-We will see what happens.

 - Setting up non profit 501 3C foundation, selecting board of directors, and endowments sequoia grove conservancies in perpetuity and conservation easements.